gerardnico/ansible/README.md

 By default, the project directory available to Ansible is your working directory.

-If you:
-  * want to start a command inside your project directory such as a [molecule](docs/bin-generated/molecule.md) command in the extensions directory of a collection
-  * find you self in a position where you need to `cd` every time to run an ansible command you can set the env variable `ANS_X_PROJECT_DIR` to the path of your ansible project.
+If you want to start a command inside your project directory such as a [molecule](docs/bin-generated/molecule.md) command in the `extensions` directory of a collection you can set the env variable `ANS_X_PROJECT_DIR` to the path of your ansible project.

 This directory will then be mounted and used instead of the current working directory.